AutodeskGames/stingray-docs/source/sdk_help/extend_editor/native_extensions.md

 In all cases, the APIs behave the same way:

 -	You register a function by calling `register_native_function()`, passing a namespace and function name that determine how the function should be exposed to JavaScript.
-We recommend using your plugin name as the namespace, to reduce the chances of trying to register a function that has already been registered by another plug-in.
+We recommend using your plug-in name as the namespace, to reduce the chances of trying to register a function that has already been registered by another plug-in.

 	You'd typically do this in your implementation of `EditorPluginSyncApi::plugin_loaded()`, which is called when the *.dll* is loaded from JavaScript.